 If you need more information about this park to prepare your trip to Borneo, remember that you can write to email@example.com and we will be happy to help you.

 Also in the heart of Borneo, you will find Sebangau National Park.
 With daily flights from cities such as Jakarta or Surabaya, Sebangau is one of the last remaining swampy peat forests in Borneo, and the perfect choice for explorers who want to take a trip to Borneo away from mass tourism.

-The vast national park, which covering approximately 568,700 hectares, is home to more than 6,000 orangutans, forming one of the largest populations in the world in the wild.
-It is also possible to spot the nebula panther or leopard longibando but less often due to their nocturnal habits and the reduction of the number of species due to deforestation.
+The vast national park, which covers approximately 568,700 hectares, is home to more than 6,000 orangutans, forming one of the largest populations in the world in the wild.
+It is also possible to spot the nebula panther or cloud leopard but less often due to their nocturnal habits and the reduction of the number of species due to deforestation.

-Freshwater, refreshing and crystalline lakes are also available in the Sebangau National Park.
+Refreshing freshwater and crystalline lakes can also be found in the Sebangau National Park.
 These lakes are also the habitat of several different fish species and other flora and fauna, and are the best place to observe the nature process at its finest.